 One more great idea I’d like to mention is to make museums and galleries more autism-friendly.
 Even I sometimes get migraine in the echoing Afterlife hall of the RMO.
 This page invites children and adults with autism to visit on quiet mornings or outside of hours, and offers special school workshops.
 From a family member I know that tactility is also an important aspect for people with autism (as well as strict rituals and lack of excitement), and that great engagement can be obtained by children with autism spectrum disorder excavating animal bones from a sandbox and hugging with taxidermy specimens (the latter not entirely according to plan).

 So there, a few ideas about inclusivity and my first blog post on museums.
 Next time I want to talk about how people interact with objects in museums.
 Do they even read the signs?
-Why does everyone want to touch the sarcophagus of Wahibremachet?
+Why does everyone want to touch (or step into) the sarcophagus of Ahmes?
 Should we have more or less screens in museums?
 And what are the pros and cons of AR and VR in a museum context?

 Thanks for reading and if you have any other great ideas, please leave a comment below.